htron-dev/baka-db/CONTRIBUTING.md

 # Contributing Guide

-Hi friend first of all thanks for the interest in help the project, in this page you will see how to help the project with some tutoriais, but also fell free to use the discussions page of the project if you have any doubts.
+Hi friend first of all thanks for the interest in help the project, in this page you will see how you to help the project to be better.

-Theses are the things that you can do to help the project:
+And theses are the things that you can do to help us:

 -   Tell us about some anime/manga that you want us to add to the project
 -   Tell us about some wrong information of an item
--   Pull request to add a new item to the project
+-   Add to catalog an anime, manga, ova, movie, etc...
--   Pull request to fix wrong information in the files
+-   Translate a file in the catalog

--   Pull request with translation of an item
+> **tip:** Fell free to use the discussions page of the project if you have any doubts.

 ## Requirements